-General Assembly is a team of designers and project managers who believe that the details of a home should come from the details of the person who inhabits it.
+General Assembly is a full service interior design studio specializing in the renovation of existing spaces.
+We believe that the details of a home should come from the details of the person who inhabits it.

-In addition to ground up and full renovation projects, we design custom lighting and custom furniture, and are available for interior consulting and styling services.
+In addition to ground up and full renovation projects, we design custom lighting and furniture, and are available for interior consulting, styling and staging services.

 Since then, Sarah has looked towards each new project as a unique opportunity to further develop an understanding of how color, light, and texture can make places feel personal.